 A child, ages 6 to 17 years, is considered truant when the child has three consecutive unlawful absences or five or more unlawful absences.
-A parent may provide up to 10 parent notes per year excusing lawful absences.

 Attendance Intervention Plan (AIP) Meetings

 When a student is truant, the parent/guardian and/or student will be asked to attend a meeting to develop an Attendance Intervention Plan.
 If the student continues to accumulate unexcused absences after the attendance plan is in place, the school will file a petition and the parent/guardian and student 12 years and over will be required to appear before a judge in family court.